Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

+Some simple, classical $G$-structures on $\RR^n$-manifolds (or $n$-manifolds) only consider automorphisms of the tangent space, so their delooped automorphism group $\mathrm{B}\GL_n(\RR)$ \footnote{Note that $\GL_n(\RR)$ and other groups appearing in the table below are \emph{set-level} structures in the intended applications, so there is no problem with defining them.} takes the role of $\BAut(\DD_e)$ in our $G$-jet-structures.
+For an $\mathbb{R}^n$-manifold, the type $\BAut(\DD_e)$ will be a delooping of the infinite jet group $\mathrm{J}^\infty_n(\RR)$.
+It is known (see for example \cite[p.
+131]{NaturalDiffGeo}), that the kernel of the projection $\mathrm{J}^\infty_n(\RR)\to \GL_n(\RR)$ is contractible.
+The projection also has a section given by extending linear automorphisms to the formal disk.
+This situation is nice enough, that we expect no problems with lifting our general classifying map $\tau_M:M\to\BAut(\DD_e)$, to a classical classifying map $M\to \mathrm{B}\GL_n(\RR)$ in the case of $\RR^n$-manifolds -- which would admit reusing the classical examples.

-There are lots of structures on manifolds that can be encoded as $G$-structures.
+There are lots of interesting classical examples of structures on manifolds that can be encoded as $G$-structures.
 We give a list of examples, what group morphisms -- which are almost always inclusions of subgroups -- encode structures on a smooth $n$-manifold as $G$-structures.
 Some of the examples assume $n=2d$.

-For a classical definition of $\mathrm{O}(n)$- and $\GL(d,\CC)$-structures, see \cite{Chern}.
-Note that in all of the above examples, $G$ is a 0-group, yet our theory also supports higher groups.
+For a definition of $\mathrm{O}(n)$- and $\GL(d,\CC)$-structures, see \cite{Chern}.
+Note that in all of the above examples, $G$ is a 1-group\footnote{We call a 0-type with a group structure a 1-group.}, yet our theory also supports higher groups.
 The string 2-group and the fivebrane 6-group are examples of higher $G$-structures of interest in physics.
 See \cite{SatiSchreiberStasheffFivebrane} for details and references.
-The notion of torsionfree $G$-structures will describe, for example, the almost sympletic structures that are actually symplectic and analogous for complex and hermitian structures. \\
+In the classical theory torsion-free $G$-structures are to $G$-structures what symplectic structures are to almost symplectic structures.
+We will give a candidate analog of torsion-freeness for $G$-jet-structures at the end of this section.